Francesco Pollini: Life

-Pollini was born in Ljubljana (now in Slovenia) in 1762, son of a doctor.
-He moved to Vienna in 1783, and was a student there of Wolfgang Amadeus Mozart.
+Pollini was born in Ljubljana (now in Slovenia) in 1762, the son of a medical doctor.
+He moved to Vienna in 1783 and was a student there of Wolfgang Amadeus Mozart.
 He returned to Ljubljana, performing there as a singer and actor.
-In Italy he appeared as a pianist, violinist and opera singer, appearing in several cities.
+In Italy, he appeared as a pianist, violinist and opera singer, appearing in several cities.
 From 1790 he lived mainly as a piano teacher in Milan, where in 1793 he took lessons from Niccolò Antonio Zingarelli.
 He made guest appearances in Paris and in German cities.
 From 1809 he was a professor of piano at Milan Conservatory; he died in Milan in 1846.

 Pollini was highly regarded by his contemporaries; Vincenzo Bellini dedicated the opera La sonnambula to him.

 Works

-He composed piano music, which demand a virtuoso technique; chamber music; two operas (Il genio insubre and La casetta nei boschi); a Stabat Mater and other church music.
+He composed piano music, which demands a virtuoso technique; chamber music; two operas (Il genio insubre and La casetta nei boschi); a Stabat Mater and other church music.
 His instruction book for pianists, Metodo pel clavicembalo, was used as a textbook at Milan Conservatory.